Rehabilitation and Mental Health Counseling

 Our program is uniquely situated to prepare a hybrid professional encompassing both mental health and rehabilitation counseling skillsets, expanding employment and career options for all graduates.

-Visit the program goals section to learn more about how our program prepares students to work in these fields.
+Visit the Program Objectives and Outcomes section to learn more about how our program prepares students to work in these fields.

 Through Virginia Commonwealth University’s M.S. in Rehabilitation and Mental Health Counseling program, graduates become qualified for a wide range of employment opportunities, including: